-Best practices for FASD service delivery — This document is intended to provide guidance for individuals and agencies working with clients with a Fetal Alcohol Spectrum Disorder (FASD) and their families.
+Best Practices for Serving Individuals with Complex Needs – Guide and Evaluation Toolkit — This document is intended to provide guidance for individuals and agencies working with clients with a Fetal Alcohol Spectrum Disorder (FASD) and their families.
 Together as a single source, a best practice guide and evaluation tool kit are provided for use by agencies and their staff.
 There are two anticipated uses for this resource: 1) to assess current service delivery by providing indicators and outcomes that can be measured to inform practice improvements; and 2) to inform future service offerings by supplying a framework on which to develop policy and practices.

 CanFASD Connect – the Canada FASD Research Network blog, a space for engaging and uniting our readers with awareness, evidence, and knowledge about the complexities of FASD.

 KnowFASD – The interactive KnowFASD site summarizes the common neurobehavioural features of FASD found in current research and provides intervention resources specific to many neurobehavioural difficulties.